rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/safe-use-of-unsafe-guidelines-proposal.md

 There are reasonable use cases to use the `unsafe` keyword such as:

+* (register) access to memory mapped I/O (as a common use-case in safety-related systems)
 * interop through Rust’s C FFI
 * complex safety invariants that cannot be verified by the Rust compiler